-Durham, North Carolina (April 24, 2018) – The U.S. Fish and Wildlife Service (FWS) released a five-year status review of the red wolf (Canis rufus) this afternoon, with the review concluding the species continues to deserve federal listing as “endangered.”
+Durham, N.C.
+(April 24, 2018) – The U.S. Fish and Wildlife Service (FWS) released a five-year status review of the red wolf (Canis rufus) this afternoon, with the review concluding the species continues to deserve federal listing as “endangered.”
 The agency acknowledges there are now only around 40 red wolves left in the wild, with only three known breeding pairs remaining.

 “Wildlands Network certainly agrees the red wolf is still endangered.
 In fact, it is one of the most endangered mammal species on the entire planet,” said Dr. Ron Sutherland, Conservation Scientist at the nonprofit group Wildlands Network.
 “For comparison purposes, there are around 1,600 giant pandas, 2,000 Bengal tigers, and 4,500 snow leopards left in the wild, vs. only 40 red wolves.”

 The news of the status review comes just days after new red wolf pups were born at several captive breeding facilities around the country, including the Durham Museum of Life and Science in North Carolina.
 In previous years, such captive pups would have stood a decent chance of being released into the wild, using the innovative technique known as pup fostering.
 Biologists would airlift the newborn wolves and place them directly in the den of a wild red wolf mother, allowing the mother wolf to do the hard work of teaching the young captive pups how to survive.
 However, in 2015 the FWS stopped releasing any captive wolves into the wild, and the same year, the agency also suspended their successful efforts to prevent hybridization between wolves and coyotes.